 The dealer may offer to add any balance owed on your trade to the new car loan.
 Whether you apply money toward the new purchase with a down payment, or have the value of your traded vehicle applied towards the purchase, the cost of the new car will be reduced and this will decrease the amount you need to finance.

 Auto loans may make the purchase of a vehicle more affordable, allowing the borrower to make monthly payments over a specified period of time.
 The loan agreement, or Retail Installment Sales Contract, signed at the time of purchase states the monthly payment amount and the date the payment is due.
 Payments must be made in full and on time.
 If the buyer defaults on the terms of the auto loan, the lender has the right to repossess the vehicle.

 If you’re in good financial standing and have a good credit score, you should be approved for an auto loan.
 Good credit shows financial responsibility and that you have a history of making payments on time.
 Check your credit report and score before you discuss options with a potential lender so you know where you stand.
 You can get a free copy of your credit report every 12 months from each of the three credit reporting bureaus.

-If you can’t secure a loan on your own, consider asking a family member or friend with good credit to cosign for you.
+If you can’t secure a loan on your own, consider asking a family member or friend with good credit to co-sign for you.
 A co-signer guarantees that the loan will be paid if the primary borrower falls behind on payments or defaults.
-It is a significant financial responsibility, so make sure that the person you ask to cosign is aware of what they’re agreeing to.
+It is a significant financial responsibility, so make sure that the person you ask to co-sign is aware of the financial obligation.

 Wait and save

-If purchasing a new vehicle doesn’t fit your budget right now, consider waiting a bit longer so that you can save.
+If purchasing a new vehicle doesn’t fit your budget right now, consider waiting a bit longer.
 It may be worth it in the long run.
 If you’re in a stronger financial position, you may be able to make a larger down payment, get a loan with a lower interest rate and shorter payoff period.